 The Phil Luciano Show – Weekdays, 3pm-6pm

-Longtime journalist and media personality Phil Luciano shares his intriguing stories and unique observations about Central Illinois for a new radio program bringing local news to the forefront each and every day.
+Catch longtime journalist and media personality Phil Luciano on 1470 and 100.3 WMBD weekday afternoons from 3:00 – 6:00.
+Featuring intriguing stories and unique observations about Central Illinois along with the ever-popular “Cannonball Friday” question; the Phil Luciano Show brings local news and matters to the forefront each and every day.

 The Phil Luciano Show Column